Do you have questions about the services that we offer? Below is a list of some frequently asked questions, along with our answers.

 - Vascular Coils and Filters

-If any of the above applies to you, be sure to make the staff at the Centre aware well in advance especially when they phone you to make the appointment.
-You should also tell the doctor who is referring you for the scan, as they will be able to tell you if it is safe for you to have the MRI scan.
+If any of the above applies to you, please ensure that you make the staff at the Centre aware well in advance.
+Our administrative staff will ask you these questions when they schedule your appointment, so if you have any queries please mention them at this point.
+You should also informl the doctor who is referring you for the scan, as they should be in a position to tell you if it is safe for you to have the MRI scan.
 In most cases you will be able to have the scan, but the decision to go ahead will be made by our clinical staff.
-On arrival at the MRI Centre you will be asked to complete an MRI Safety Questionnaire which will cover all of the above. – Note: Anyone accompanying the patient into the MRI scanning room is subject to the same issues and will have to complete a Safety Questionnaire first.
+On arrival at the MRI Centre you will be asked to complete an MRI Safety Questionnaire which will cover all of the above.
+Please note that anyone accompanying the patient into the MRI scanning room is subject to the same issues and will also have to complete a Safety Questionnaire first.

 A: The first step is to be certain that it is safe for you to have an MRI scan.
-If you are not certain, click here.
+If you are not certain, please contact our team.

 Preparing for an MRI exam is easy.
 Unless your doctor tells you otherwise, please take your medications as usual.